 Le Bonaparte: An adorable cafe in St. Germaine.
 A good spot to just sit and participate in the theatre of Paris.

 Ob-La-Di: A lovely café in La Marais for tea, coffee, and brunch.
-Not your traditional French bistro, however.
-The decor includes minimalist materials, brightly patterned encaustic tile, and stripped down seating.
+It’s not your traditional French bistro, however.
+The decor includes minimalist materials, brightly patterned encaustic tile, and stripped-down seating.

 Septime: This has been a hotspot in Paris for a while now and was recommended to us for dinner.
 It’s cozy, casual, and worth trying to get in.
-High quality, seasonal ingredients without a lot of fuss.
+The menu is centered around high-quality, seasonal ingredients without a lot of fuss.
 You can book reservations online in advance, so if you’re a planner, make your reservation before you depart!

-Marche des Enfants Rouges: This is one of the oldest spots to enjoy an affordable meal in Marais and include a variety of ethnic food stands along with fresh produce.
+Marché les Enfants Rouges: This is one of the oldest spots to enjoy an affordable meal in Marais and includes a variety of ethnic food stands along with fresh produce.
 Cuisines include Caribbean, Italian, and Moroccan.

 Andy Wahloo: Located in “Nord Marais” the bar boasts some of the best cocktails in the city, manned by Kaled DeRouiche.
 It’s considered pretty trendy and known for its variety of drink options and champagne cocktails.
 The decor has got a cool Morocco vibe that is distinctly retro.

-Tuileries Garden: One of my favorite places in Paris to just sit and talk about life.
+Tuileries Garden: This is one of my favorite places in Paris to just sit and talk about life.
 Bring a baguette and some cheese and plan to stay for a few hours.
 Enjoy the views, the manicured landscapes, and your company.

-Basilique du Sacre-Coeur: We attended part of a mass here and said a prayer for Dee’s fiancé and their upcoming wedding!
-A very touristy experience but breathtaking.
+Basilique du Sacré Coeur: We attended part of a mass here and said a prayer for Dee’s fiancé and their upcoming wedding!
+It was a very touristy experience but breathtaking.
 There are some important landmarks around the church, including the Van Gogh Museum.
-The Montmartre is worth spending a few hours in!
+The Montmartre area is worth spending a few hours in!

-Musée du Louvre: Takes my breath away every time.
-A must on any art lovers list of things to do when you’re in Paris, no matter how many times you’ve been.
+Musée du Louvre: It takes my breath away every time.
+This museum is a must on any art lover’s list of things to do when in Paris, no matter how many times you’ve been.

-St-Ouen Flea Market: The largest flea market in the world!
-I’m so sad we weren’t able to experience this when we were there but I will someday.
-When maybe I have more of a budget for rare French antiques.
+St-Ouen Flea Market: This is the largest flea market in the world!
+I’m so sad we weren’t able to experience this when we were there but I will someday … maybe when I have more of a budget for rare French antiques.
 But really—I just want to browse!

-Merci: A must-see for any W&D reader.
+Merci: This is a must-see for any W&D reader.
 This place has everything you could love.
-A cafe for reading, lovely restaurant, great fashion to browse, home decor, and a beautiful courtyard.
+A cafe for reading, a lovely restaurant, great fashion to browse, home decor, and a beautiful courtyard.
 You’ll love it.

 Musée Yves Saint Laurent Paris: If you love fashion, add this to your list!
-It’s small and beautiful, shopping off both the original studio and rooms of YSL dresses.
-The studio is really lovely— showing wall to wall shelves of his references books (Proust, Mondrian, etc.), personal photos and small dog figurines.
-Be sure to get tickets beforehand and remember it’s a small museum so it’s not a full or even half day experience.
+It’s small and beautiful, with shopping off the original studio and rooms of YSL dresses.
+The studio is really lovely, with displays of wall-to-wall shelves of references books (Proust, Mondrian, etc.), personal photos, and small dog figurines.
+Be sure to get tickets beforehand and remember it’s a small museum so it’s not a full or even half-day experience.

 Sessùn: A timeless French brand with clean lines, they have great basics with a little personality.
 There are a couple of stores around the city that are worth popping in.

-FrenchTrotters: A great shop to visit if you’re in Paris with a male companion.
-Classic French staples for both him and her and curated homewares.
-I found the selection to be high-quality pieces with lovely details that worked for both professional occasions or a date night.
+FrenchTrotters: This is a great shop to visit if you’re in Paris with a male companion.
+It has classic French staples for both him and her and curated homewares.
+The selection is full of high-quality pieces with lovely details that would work for both professional occasions or a date night.

-Citypharma: The Mecca of drugstores.
-You can find most of the items we included in our skincare roundup at this location.
+Citypharma: This is a mecca of drugstores.
+You can find most of the items we included in our skin-care roundup at this location.

-Tilt Vintage Paris 4th: A sweet little vintage shop filled with a variety of unique pieces to add a little uniqueness to your everyday staples.
+Tilt Vintage Paris 4th: This is a sweet little vintage shop filled with a variety of pieces to add a little uniqueness to your everyday staples.

-Le Slip Francais: If there is one other thing the French are known for (aside from food, art, fashion, and skin care products) it is how to make undergarments.
+Le Slip Francais: If there is one thing the French are known for (aside from food, art, fashion, and skin-care products) it is how to make undergarments.
 Le Slip has comfortable undergarments for both him and her made entirely in France.

-Finger in the Nose: With a name like this, you might not know what to expect when you walk in, but it’s considered one of coolest kids clothing brand in Paris.
-Great for kids who are entering their school-age years and need some duds to match their zest for life.
+Finger in the Nose: With a name like this, you might not know what to expect when you walk in, but it’s considered one of the coolest kids’ clothing brands in Paris.
+Their clothes are great for kids who are entering their school-age years and need some duds to match their zest for life.

-Bonpoint: Prices are way too steep for me but if you really want to experience the perfectly styled dresses and sweet corduroy pants, it’s worth a trip.
+Bonpoint: The prices here are way too steep for me but if you really want to experience the perfectly styled dresses and sweet corduroy pants, it’s worth a trip.

-Centre Commercial Kids: This space is packed with kids clothing from brands all over Europe and gives you access to all sorts of unique duds for your kiddos that they’ll love as much as you.
+Centre Commercial Kids: This space is packed with kids’ clothing from brands all over Europe and gives you access to all sorts of unique duds for your kiddos that they’ll love as much as you do.

 Jacadi: I picked up a ton of things for Bennett and August on sale here.
-Traditionally French styles but with a traditional twist.
-They have a wide array of stores across the country and the website is in English so, you can shop away without visiting Paris!
+This store carries traditionally French styles with a twist.
+They have a wide array of stores across the country and a website where you can shop away without visiting Paris!

-Papier Tigre: Bright, geometric and totally utilitarian stationery products that would make any paper lover’s heart go all a flutter.
-A great spot to stock up on gifts for yourself and others!
+Papier Tigre: This shop carries bright, geometric, and totally utilitarian stationery products that would make any paper lover’s heart go all aflutter.
+It’s a great spot to stock up on gifts for yourself and others!

-Merci: Needs another mention here because they have great paper products!
+Merci: This shop needs another mention here because they have great paper products!

-Magasin Sennelier: Located across the Seine from the Lovree, Sennelier has been serving artists since 1887.
-Degas was one of their first clients and they’ve been known for creating its 700-color range of pastels.
-It is still owned by the family (who we got to meet!!!) and you can really feel the history when you’re inside.
-A special experience for me, for sure and I’m glad I came home with Sennelier brand inks and pastels.
-The staff was great and saved me from purchasing a $70 paintbrush, too.
-So… good people, too.
+Magasin Sennelier: Located across the Seine from the Louvre, Sennelier has been serving artists since 1887.
+Degas was one of their first clients and they’re known for creating a 700-color range of pastels.
+It is still owned by the original family (whom we got to meet!!!) and you can really feel the history when you’re inside.
+It was a special experience for me and I’m glad I came home with Sennelier brand inks and pastels.
+The staff was great and even saved me from purchasing a $70 paintbrush.